 - And more

-I have secured for many people reinstatement or restricted driver's licenses for many people after a driving while license suspended charge.
+I have secured reinstatement or restricted driver's licenses for many people after a driving while license suspended charge.
 I know traffic law and am committed to helping you get back on the road.
 For a free initial consultation, call me now at 866-916-0944 or contact me online.